Also known as: Breast implants surgery

 After the Procedure

-You may be able to go home the same day as the surgery, or you may need to stay in the hospital for 1 or 2 days.
+You may be able to go home the same day as the surgery.
+Or, you will need to stay in the hospital overnight.

 Results of this surgery are usually very good.
 It is nearly impossible to make a reconstructed breast look exactly the same as the remaining natural breast.
 You may need more "touch up" procedures to get the result you want.